spectacles-ci/spectacles/README.md

 Occasionally, when we make changes to LookML or our data warehouse, we break downstream experiences in Looker.
 For example:

 * We change the name of a database column without changing the corresponding `sql` field in our Looker view, leaving our users with a database error when using that field.
-* We add an invalid join to an explore that fans out our dataa, inflating a key metric that drives our business without realising.
+* We add an invalid join to an explore that fans out our data, inflating a key metric that drives our business without realising.
 * We make changes to LookML without remembering to check the Content Validator for errors, disrupting Dashboards and Looks that our users rely on
 * We give a new dimension a confusing name, causing other developers in our team to spend extra time trying to figure out how it should be used.